microsoft/terminal/doc/specs/#4999 - Improved keyboard handling in Conpty.md

 #### Cons:
 * Doesn't differentiate between keydowns and keyups
-* Unsure who implements this - not extensivly investigated
+* Unsure who implements this - not extensively investigated

 ## Resources